nuxeo-sandbox/nuxeo-labs-utils/README.md

     * `document`: String, required, the id or path of the document
     * `renditionName`: String, required, the name of the rendition to store
     * `saveDoc`: Boolean, optional, false by default
-  * The operation gets the `VideoInfo` of the input blob and adds it to the `vid:transcodedVideos` schema, after getting the `VideoInfo` (width, height, format, streams, …).
-If `saveDocu` is true, the document is saved.
+  * The operation gets the `VideoInfo` from the input blob and adds it to the `vid:transcodedVideos` schema, after getting the `VideoInfo` (width, height, format, streams, …).
+If `saveDoc` is true, the document is saved.
   * If a rendition of the same name already exists (case sensitive), it is replaced.
   * Return the document with its `vid:transcodedVideos` modified
   * If the document does not have the `video` schema, or if rendition is not found, the operation does nothing